Battle of Sunzha River: Prelude

 After the outbreak of war between the Ottoman and Safavid Empires in 1578, one of the primary supply routes for the army of Özdemiroğlu Osman Pasha—operating in Shirvan since the autumn of 1578—stretched from Kefe through the North Caucasus to Derbent.
 The increasing presence of Ottoman troops in the region prompted the resumption and strengthening of relations between Kabarda and Russia.
-Taking advantage of the conflict, the Kabardian "Great Prince" Kambulat Idarov appealed to Moscow for assistance, requesting that the Russian Tsar protect them "from the Crimean Khan and other enemies."
+Taking advantage of the conflict, the Kabardian Grand Prince Qambolet Yidar appealed to Moscow for assistance, requesting that the Russian Tsar protect them "from the Crimean Khan and other enemies."
 The Russian government provided assistance.
 A military leader, Lev Novosiltsev, was sent along with a group of streltsy to construct a new fortress in the area.
 The Tsardom, seeking to strengthen its influence in the region even further, sought to secure alliances with the local nobility of Kabarda.
-A directive from Moscow summoned two prominent Kabardian princes—Mamstryuk-murza and Kazy-murza Shikapshuk—to enter Russian service with up to 300 Circassians.
-They were ordered to arrive in Astrakhan by the feast day of Saint Simeon and then proceed to Ukraine to join Temryuk Idar before winter.
+A directive from Moscow summoned two prominent Kabardian princes—Mamstruk Temruqo and Qaziy Pshiapshoqo—to enter Russian service with up to 300 Circassians.
+They were ordered to arrive in Astrakhan by the feast day of Saint Simeon and then proceed to Ukraine to join Temruqo Idar before winter.
 The two princes were then instructed to move their troops to the southern borders of the Tsardom in order to carry out border service and to prevent incursions by the Crimean Tatars into the interior regions of the country.
 In 1578, the senior prince of Kabardia, Kambulat Idarov, visited Moscow.

 As a consequence of these political maneuvers, the relations between Kabarda and Russia, which had been interrupted in the beginning of the decade, were restored in 1578, and Russian military presence in the North Caucasus was reinforced, threatening the Ottoman supply route running from Kefe to Derbent.
 In the same year, a Crimean army led by Adil Giray marched to Shirvan to aid the Ottomans in their war against the Safavids.
 The Kabardian princes and the Russian voivode Lev Novosiltsev allowed the Crimeans to pass through Kabarda.
 After reaching Shirvan, the Crimean army was badly beaten by the Safavids in the Battle of Mollahasanli, with their commander being taken prisoner.
 The remnants of the army, which amounted to c.
 10,000, were scattered by the Russians on their retreat back to Crimean territory.

 Following this, the Russians and their allies, operating near the Terek River, increasingly started harassing Ottoman convoys traversing the route.
 In 1582, a supply mission dispatched by Serdar Ferhat Pasha succeeded in delivering treasury funds and provisions to Osman Pasha’s forces despite facing strong resistance.
 The convoy returned to Kefe under difficult conditions.
 By 1583, tensions in the North Caucasus had escalated further, as local groups including Don Cossacks and Chechen fighters increased their attacks on Ottoman movements along this route.